niolabs/docs/docs/service-design-patterns/environment-variables.md

 {{ book.product }} environment variables are slightly different than operating system environment variables. {{ book.product }} environment variables can also be set by operation system environment variables.
 This can be useful when running {{ book.product }} using Docker, systemd, or some other process manager where you can pass environment variables to the process.

-In general, environment variables can be sourced from two places:
+In general, environment variables can be sourced from two places.

 1. The operating system environment variables.
-   Examples:

    ```bash
    $ export DB_HOST=localhost